 - Carry your laptop in an anti-theft laptop backpack- An anti-theft backpack offers a number of security features to protect your laptop and keep it safe.
 This backpack will also double as your day pack and carry-on bag on travel days.
 This is the most popular, simplest, and most secure option.

-- Store your laptop in a laptop case in your main backpack or suitcase– This works well if you only travel with a carry-on bag.
+- Store your laptop in a case in your main backpack or suitcase– This works well if you only travel with carry on baggage.
 This method is a little less secure.
-The main benefit is that it eliminates the need to carry two separate pieces of luggage (a big backpack and a laptop backpack).
+The main benefit is that it eliminates the need to carry two separate pieces of luggage (a big backpack and a smaller backpack).
 This cuts weight and bulk significantly.
 Ultralight travelers prefer this option.
 If you end up having to check your main bag or store it in a luggage compartment, you’ll want to remove your laptop and take it with you to avoid damage or theft.

 Personally, I like to store my laptop in my main backpack and carry a packable day pack.
 When I need to check my main backpack for a flight or store it under a bus, I move my laptop into my packable day pack and carry it with me.
 When I’m walking from a bus or train station to a hostel, I put my laptop and day pack inside of my main backpack.
 This way, I only have 1 backpack to carry.